Popular Feature Selection Methods in Machine Learning

 After reading this article, you will get to know about the following:

-- Two main types of feature selection techniques are supervised and unsupervised, and the supervised methods are further classified into the wrapper, filter, and intrinsic methods.
+• Two main types of feature selection techniques are supervised and unsupervised, and the supervised methods are further classified into the wrapper, filter, and intrinsic methods.

-- Filter-based feature selection methods use statistical techniques to score the dependence or correlation between input variables, which are further filtered to choose the most relevant features.
+• Filter-based feature selection methods use statistical techniques to score the dependence or correlation between input variables, which are further filtered to choose the most relevant features.

-- Statistical measures must be carefully chosen for feature selection on the basis of the data type of the input variable and the response (output) variable.
+• Statistical measures must be carefully chosen for feature selection on the basis of the data type of the input variable and the response (output) variable.

 Before we start learning, Let’s look at the topics you will learn in this article.
 Only if you read the complete article 🙂

-Why is Feature Selection Important?
+Why Feature Selection Techniques are Important?

 Irrelevant and misleading data features can negatively impact the performance of our machine learning model.
 That is why feature selection and data cleaning should be the first step of our model designing.